Live Aid

 • Queen

-Queen was not the top act on this ticket, but when all was said and done, Queen – and Freddie Mercury specifically – were the stars of the show.
-When the dust settled, many fans agreed that their set was not only the highlight of the day but the greatest rock performance in history.
-Simply put, they brought the house down.
-Absolutely iconic.
+Queen was not the top act on this ticket, but Freddie Mercury and company brought the house down.
+When the dust settled, many fans agreed that their set was not only the highlight of the day but the greatest rock performance EVER.
+If you have twenty minutes, it’s worth watching their full performance.

-You can listen to/watch the Live Aid performances a number of ways.
+You can listen to/watch the Live Aid performances in several ways.
 Here are a couple of suggestions.
 You can listen to the complete setlist on Spotify:

 Or you can subscribe to the Live Aid YouTube channel here: